reiserlab/Modular-LED-Display/docs/g4_troubleshooting.md

 This is also not an error, but a warning issued by the protocol designer.
 If you have not saved your experiment yet, then the folder this application thinks of as the "experiment folder" is the last folder you imported from.
 If you have imported from multiple locations and try to test a trial on the screens, it may not work if it cannot find the pattern or function it needs in the last location you imported from.
 You can avoid this issue by saving the experiment before you dry run a trial.

-**Note**: There are plans in the works to remove this limitation and allow the software to track where each imported file comes from.
+__Note__: There are plans in the works to remove this limitation and allow the software to track where each imported file comes from.
 Look for this in future releases.
+{:.info}

 This warning was first described in the [Protocol Designer trouble shooting guide]({{site.baseurl}}/Generation%204/Display_Tools/docs/protocol-designer.html#trouble-shooting)